Frydac/wavalyze/README.md

 ![Wavalyze banner](doc/images/wavalyze_banner.png)

-**Wavalyze** is a WAV file viewer with the goal of becoming a analysis and diff tool for (my) audio software development.
+**Wavalyze** is a WAV file viewer with the goal of becoming a analysis and diff tool useful for (my personal) audio software development.

-It is a personal Rust learning project, and curious how well wasm works in a usecase like this.
+I started this project to learn about Rust and WebAssembly, and to have a tool that is faster to do what I want to do than the freely available alternatives.

 ![Wavalyze Screenshot](doc/images/wavalyze_001_small.png)